7 Best Strat Pickups (2023) That Enhance Tone

 Passive pickups are characterized by thousands of copper windings around each coil, as well as a strong magnet that generates an electromagnetic field around the strings.
 They are the most common type of pickups today.

-Active pickups come with a preamp that boosts that low output to produce more volume and less noise than an active pickup.
-The preamp is powered by a 9 volt battery or chargeable battery pack.
+Active pickups come with a preamp that boosts low output to produce more volume and less noise than an active pickup.
+The preamp is powered by a 9-volt battery or rechargeable battery pack.

-One of the best things about Stratocaster ownership is the incredible amount of aftermarket parts and accessories available for modifying your guitar, including a huge number of different pickups.
-Pickup changes can completely transform the sound and performance of the instrument, and the Strat platform makes these changes pretty easy in most cases.
+One of the best things about Stratocaster ownership is the incredible amount of aftermarket parts and accessories available for modifying your guitar, including a huge variety of pickups.
+Pickup changes can completely transform the sound and performance of an instrument, and the Strat platform makes these changes pretty easy in most cases.